aymarino/aymarino.github.io/_posts/2020-11-2-branchless-max.md

 }
 ~~~

-As a bonus, we can now generalize the parameters and return type for any signed integral type using C++20 concepts.:
+As a bonus, we can now generalize the parameters and return type for any signed integral type using C++20 concepts:

 ~~~ cpp
 #include <concepts>